ByronHawksmith/blog/_posts/2024-11-25-Complexity-Is-Cowardice.md

 Let’s break this down:

-- **Software**: The best tools don’t do everything—they do the right things.
-Think of the brilliance of an iPhone’s default interface compared to the clutter of poorly-designed apps.
-Clarity and consistency create usability.
+- **Software**: The best tools don’t try to be everything—they focus on what matters.
+Apple Notes nails this.
+It’s fast, simple, and works exactly how you need it to.
+Compare that to the endless parade of apps weighed down by convoluted integrations, subscription schemes, slow load times, and features no one asked for.
+They’re bloated, not better.
-- **The Human Body**: Fad diets, supplements, gym gadgets—most are scams.
-Your body thrives on simplicity: real food, natural movement, deep rest.
-Overcomplication hides a lack of discipline and an alarming ignorance.
+- **The Human Body**: Fad diets.
+Magical supplements.
+The latest gym contraption.
+Most of this is nonsense.
+Your body doesn’t need complexity; it needs the basics: real food, natural movement, deep sleep.
+The truth?
+Overcomplication is just a fancy way to dodge discipline.
-- **Living Spaces**: A house isn’t a museum.
-Its purpose is rest and connection.
-Everything else is noise.
-- **Family Dynamics**: Arguments over nothing.
+- **Relationships**: Here’s a secret: families don’t fall apart because of a lack of love.
+They fall apart because of clutter.
+Arguments about nothing.
 Expectations no one agreed to.
-Pride poisoning the air.
-Families don’t fail for lack of love—they fail because they bury it under unnecessary garbage.
+Pride turning into poison.
+Cut the noise, and love will do the heavy lifting.
+- **Living Spaces**: A home isn’t a showroom.
+It’s not a storage locker either.
+Its job is simple: give you a place to rest and connect.
+Everything else?
+Junk.
+Toss it.

 **Simplicity liberates.
 Complexity suffocates.**